-With the current crisis, many companies will have to review their strategy.
+With everything that is going on today, many companies will have to review their strategy.

 But besides knowing what strategy is all about, you also need to cultivate the right attitude towards strategy .